-The employee shall be considered as a qualifying employee in his new position for a period of sixty (60) working days.
+The employee shall be considered as a qualifying employee in their new position for a period of sixty (60) working days.
+Notwithstanding this time, the City may, at its sole discretion, reduce the qualifying period.
 For the purpose of this section, the qualifying period is for the purpose of evaluation only and does not serve as a training period other than the City providing reasonable orientation and instruction in the new position.
 Conditional on satisfactory service, the employee shall be declared permanent.
-In the event the successful applicant proves unsatisfactory in the position during the qualifying period, or if the employee is unable to perform the duties of the new job classification, he shall be returned to his former position, wage or salary rate and without loss of seniority.
-Any other employee promoted or transferred because of the rearrangement of the position shall also be returned to his former position, wage or salary rate, without loss of seniority.
+In the event the successful applicant proves unsatisfactory in the position during the qualifying period, or if the employee is unable to perform the duties of the new job classification, they shall be returned to their former position, wage or salary rate and without loss of seniority.
+Any other employee promoted or transferred because of the rearrangement of the position shall also be returned to their former position, wage or salary rate, without loss of seniority.
 This qualifying period may be extended by mutual agreement.
-(Revised March 1, 2004)